partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: EEEH?
 The photo, it.... vanished!

-Judy: Do you see why Momoland is so important now?
+Judy: Something terrible is happening in Momo-land!

 Judy: If things keep going this way, Momo-chan's memories will ALL BE GONE!